What Is a Compound Interest Calculator?

 Compound Interest Formula Breakdown

-The classic compound interest formula is:
+The classic one-time deposit formula is:

 FV = P × (1 + r / n)(n × t)